Building a Healthier Region Through Research and Collaboration

 - Quality: what we do, we do well

-The Health Planning Council of Northeast Florida has been addressing the healthcare needs of Baker, Clay, Duval, Flagler, Nassau, St. Johns, and Volusia counties (Region 4) for more than 40 years under a variety of federal, state, and local health planning initiatives.
+The Health Planning Council of Northeast Florida has been addressing the healthcare needs of Baker, Clay, Duval, Flagler, Nassau, St. Johns, and Volusia counties (Florida Agency for Health Administration District 4) for more than 40 years under a variety of federal, state, and local health planning initiatives.
 We strive to meet Florida’s healthcare challenges through planning, research and evaluation initiatives that target local healthcare needs and affect health policy.

 In 1982, the HPC became one of 11 Local Health Councils mandated by Florida State Statute 408.033 to dedicate resources and expertise to regional health utilization data management, health planning and research, community organizing, and health promotion and awareness programs.

 For over 40 years, the Health Planning Council has prided itself on being the region’s trustworthy resource for health and environmental information, community engagement and stewardship.
 Our solid relationships with healthcare providers such as hospitals, EMS providers; long-term care providers; behavioral health providers; primary care providers; community health centers; public health; federal and local land use, transportation, housing, economic development entities is not only reflected in our Regional Resume but also in the professional diversity of our Board of Directors

 We are considered the “Switzerland” of health care in Northeast Florida.
 Therefore, community stakeholders turn to us to assist with community capacity projects via coalition and network building and sustainability, Board governance development, fiscal administration, and fund development strategies.